tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

-After the proposal is landed, the codes, that read builtin operator code from TensorFlow Lite Flatbuffer, requires accessing both `builtin_code` and `USE_DEPRECATED_BUILTIN_CODE` fields.
+After the proposal is landed, the codes, that read builtin operator code from TensorFlow Lite Flatbuffer, requires accessing both `builtin_code` and `deprecated_builtin_code` fields.

-To avoid reduandant logics in a lot of places, the RFC proposes the following helper functions in the new C++ library, `tensorflow/lite/schema:schema_utils`.
+To avoid redundant logics in a lot of places, the RFC proposes the following helper functions in the new C++ library, `tensorflow/lite/schema:schema_utils`.

 ```